hpe-dev-incubator/hpe-dev-portal/content/blog/set-up-apache-skywalking-for-k8s-and-vm-monitoring-in-hpe-greenlake-private-cloud.md

 ### Deploy a sample application: *SpringBoot*

-A﻿s the first demo application, create a *SpingBoot* Web app that provides a REST endpoint **/message** to print some nice message.
-Then generate a *jar* package using the [Apache Maven](https://maven.apache.org/what-is-maven.html) command *mvn* with the *pom.xml* file:
+A﻿s my first demo application, I will create a *SpingBoot* Web app that provides a REST endpoint **/message** to print some nice message.
+Then, I will generate a *jar* package using the [Apache Maven](https://maven.apache.org/what-is-maven.html) command *mvn* with the *pom.xml* file:

 ```markdown
 ├── Dockerfile
 ├── Dockerfile.agentless